 An error page can add up to the woes of any online business.
 However, what if I tell you that your website’s 404-error page can increase conversion rate and can even boost sales?
-This might sound unrealistic, but little efforts like designing the right 404-page design, proper optimization and pinch of humor can turn lost visitors into loyal customers.
+This might sound unrealistic.
+But, little efforts like designing the right 404-page design, proper optimization and pinch of humor can turn lost visitors into loyal customers.

 Why Creating an Excellent 404-Error is so Necessary?

 The prime objective of a 404-error page is to engage the visitors on the website when the website is momentarily unavailable.
 Research tells us that typos, old bookmarks, and old links are the reasons behind 45.87% of 404 errors.
-Broken links on a website are less likely to cause a 404-error (17.58%) which essentially means that the vast majority of 404s caused on your site are beyond your control.
+Broken links on a website are less likely to cause a 404-error (17.58%).
+This essentially means that the vast majority of 404s caused on your site are beyond your control.

 However, investing some time in optimizing your 404-page text and creating an innovative design can reduce bounce rate and increase conversions.
 For this, you need to design a 404 page with a purpose in mind.
 Your purpose will decide if whether or not the visitor will hang around to experiment with more stuff on your website, even if the website is down for a while.